Yury Maksimov: U.S. sanctions

+Exit from the Board of Directors

+From the company’s IPO until 2023, Maksimov served as Chairman of the Board of Directors of Positive Technologies.
+In 2023, he stepped down from this role and ceased to be the controlling shareholder.

+In 2026, he announced his intention to leave the Board of Directors altogether, thereby relinquishing his last corporate position within the company.
+Despite this, he remains one of the largest non-controlling shareholders of Positive Technologies.

 Cyberus

 In 2022, Yury Maksimov co-founded Cyberus, an international foundation for result-oriented cybersecurity development.
 The foundation unites the IT industry, other sectors and governments to boost cybersecurity, work on a new cybersecurity architecture as well as on the creation of sovereign IT products and ecosystems.

 The foundation promotes comprehensive cyber exercises, where white-hat hackers are hired to test companies' and governments' resilience against cyber attacks by attempting to breach their critical systems and assessing the real costs of causing non-tolerable damage.
 Test results are then used to enhance protection, making cyberattacks both extremely difficult and economically unjustifiable.

 In June 2025, Cyberus announced the plans to build Cyberdom – a tech hub bringing together experts from IT and cybersecurity fields, government, business and society – in Doha, Qatar.
 Along with Cyberdom Cyberus plans to establish a Hackademy – a cybersecurity training hub aimed at foster local cybersecurity talent and educate high-skilled professionals.
 The project is expected to be implemented with a local partner Al-Adid Business, a Qatari investment holding operating in three main sectors – industrial, technology and digital transformation.
 The company was established by H.E.
 Sheikh Suhaim Al Thani.

+In December 2025, Cyberus announced a deal with VEB.RF, Russia's largest state development corporation.
+As part of the deal VEB.RF invested RUB 5 billion in Cyberus to support the foundation's development.
+Cyberus and VEB.RF also agreed to cooperate in developing Russia's technological exports.